FrancisPadero-GitHub/vite-digitec-js/src/pages/agreements/terms-and-conditions.md

-# Terms and Conditions
+# Terms And Conditions

-**Last Updated:** November 13, 2025
+**Last Updated:** November 30, 2025

 ---

-## Welcome to DigiTEC!
+## Welcome To DigiTEC!

 These Terms and Conditions ("Terms") constitute a binding agreement between DigiTEC ("DigiTEC," "we," "us," or "our") and you ("you," "your," or "user"), a registered member of the East CDO Timbalo Eagles Club (ECTEC) who has been granted access to the DigiTEC fund management system.

 By logging into and using DigiTEC, you acknowledge that you have read, understood, and agree to be bound by these Terms, as well as our Privacy Policy.
-If you do not agree with any part of these Terms, please discontinue use of the system and contact the administrator at 0992 334 3822.
+If you do not agree with any part of these Terms, please discontinue use of the system and contact support at 0992 334 3822.

 ---

-## Acceptance of Terms
+## Acceptance Of Terms

 By accessing or using DigiTEC, you confirm that: